-To help you find a hand sanitizer that not only kills germs, but also works for you, we read product reviews, talked to experts, and considered user comments for a variety of products.
+To help you find a hand sanitizer that not only kills germs, but also works for you, we read product reviews, talked with experts, and considered user comments for a variety of products.

-After careful consideration, we chose eight top picks for hand sanitizers, each representing a different category.
+After careful consideration, we chose our top picks for hand sanitizers, each representing a different category.

-Hand sanitizers are a portable and convenient product that, when used correctly, can help prevent the spread of infections.
+Hand sanitizer is a portable and convenient product.
+When used correctly, it can help prevent the spread of infections.